-Overlap is assessed by the areal overlap of the propensity score densities given in percent.
+In general, overlap is assessed by the areal overlap of the propensity score densities given in percent.
 For the kernel density estimation, the bandwidth should be obtained by the method of Shealther and Jones [10], a gaussian kernel should be used.

-In case of MI, summary of the areal overlap given in percent comprises minimum, Q1, median, Q3 and maximum.
-Sufficient overlap is given by a median of >50%.
-In case of complete case analysis, sufficient overlap is given by an areal overlap of at least 50%.
+In case of MI, summary of the areal overlap shown in percent comprises minimum, Q1, median, Q3 and maximum for each confounder and sufficient overlap is given by a median of >50%.

+In case of a complete case analysis, sufficient overlap is given by an areal overlap of at least 50%.

 A criterion for balance (<0.25 median of the standardized difference of all confounders between treatment groups) will be applied [11].
 For continuous confounders the standardized mean difference will be considered and for categorical confounders the multivariate Mahalanobis distance method will be used to calculate the standardized difference [12].

-In case of MI, summary of this absolute standardized difference comprises minimum, Q1, median, Q3 and maximum for each confounder.
-Sufficient balance is given by a median of >0.25 for each confounder.
+In case of MI, summary of this absolute standardized difference comprises minimum, Q1, median, Q3 and maximum for each confounder and sufficient balance is given by a median of <0.25 for each confounder.